 Opting to buy cheap materials will only cost you more in the end, as they are easy to break and damage and the brush hairs come off quickly, making an unpleasant finish to your painting.
 Cheap brushes also often leave streaks.

 Like opting for a ceramic palette instead of a cheap plastic palette, what you pay for is worth it with high-quality painting brushes.
 It would not always hurt to choose quality with your materials, such as brushes and palette, because surely, you will not regret it in the long run.

 Also, cheap brush sets often come with 15 or 20 brushes, but in all honesty, you don’t need most of them.
 Buy good brands 2 or 3 brushes to start with (I talk in this post about what exact brushes to get) and with time expand your collection.

 10. Clean Your Paintbrush When Switching to Different Color

-In painting with water media such as watercolor, poster paint, acrylic, and Gouache, you must clean your brush in every transition since the color of the paint stays with your brush and will contaminate each other and leave mud on the paper.
+In painting with water media such as watercolor, poster paint, acrylic, and gouache, oils, you must clean your brush in every transition since the color of the paint stays with your brush and will contaminate each other and leave mud on the paper.

 To ensure that your painting will not end up looking dirty and messy and not mixing one color with another, here’s what you can do: